TurbulentDynamics/TDEnvSetup/env_setup/install_4_nvidia_docker2_base_ml_container.md

 ## Working with Container
 ```
 # Build container, this command will build container locally (note the ".")
+# The container will build tensorflow with native CPU flags to get all instructions working natively on the build machine.

 nvidia-docker build -f Dockerfile.td_base_ml -t td_base_ml .

-# Pull container, this command will download container from dockerhub.com
-nvidia-docker pull turbulentdynamics/td_base_ml
-nvidia-docker image ls

 #To run the new interactive container
-#Use --privileged if access needed to devices (but unsafe)
+#Use --privileged if access needed to OTHER devices like USB drives.

 nvidia-docker run --runtime=nvidia -it --shm-size=1g --ulimit memlock=-1 --ulimit stack=67108864 -v /opt/path/to/fast/storage:/ml_data td_base_ml